What do Italians eat for Christmas? Get ready for the festive season with these traditional Italian Christmas dishes.

 Traditional Italian Christmas food

-Traditional Italian Christmas food Getty Images
+Traditional Italian Christmas food Getty images

-La Vigilia di Natale: Christmas Eve dinner
+La Vigilia di Natale: Traditional Italian Christmas Eve dinner

 Italian Christmas food traditions also have unique twists across the globe.
 Many will also be familiar with the “Feast of the Seven Fishes”, a title which isn’t a strictly Italian tradition, but an Italian-American one.
 Typically, on Christmas Eve, families gather around a feast of seven different seafood dishes or one or two different types of fish prepared in seven ways.
 However, despite the popularity of this feast among Americans, many Italians in Italy haven’t actually heard of the tradition (although they might enjoy seven fish dishes on Christmas Eve all the same).